CartoDB/raster-loader/ROADMAP.md

 ## Vision

-The Raster Loader is an open source tool for loading GIS raster data to standard cloud-based data warehouses that don't natively support raster data.
+The Raster Loader is an open-source tool for loading GIS raster data to standard cloud-based data warehouses that don't natively support raster data.

 ## Goals for version 1.0.0